University of Northern British Columbia Apply Today

 ANTH 206-3 Ethnography in Northern British Columbia

-or FNST 304-3 First Nations Environmental Philosophy and Knowledge
+or FNST 304-3 Indigenous Environmental Philosophy

 Nine credit hours of First Nations Studies at any level approved by the Chair of First Nations Studies.